-With its tremendous flocks, harrowing hazards and mind-boggling distances, it is no surprise that bird migration is spectacular.
+With its tremendous flocks, harrowing hazards, and mind-boggling distances, it is no surprise that bird migration is spectacular.
 So spectacular, in fact, that the massive seasonal movement of birds often overshadows the adaptability and resilience of hardy birds that stay in the same range year-round.
-But when migration is widespread, why do some birds stay put?
+But when migration is widespread, what birds don't migrate, and why not?

 The Benefits of Not Migrating

 Migration is a perilous journey, and birds that don't undertake a significant migration avoid the hazards that come with moving from one place to another, including predation, hunting, habitat loss, storms, and more.
 But other than just avoiding those risks, there are many good reasons birds have for not migrating, including:

 Birds that don't migrate don't need to expend massive amounts of energy to travel.
 Instead, their energy can be used to forage, watch for predators, defend their territory, preen, continue raising chicks, and other tasks that benefit their survival.

 The best feeding and nesting areas are highly sought after, but a bird has to be present to defend them.
 Birds that don't migrate can make use of those superior habitats throughout the year and are already in place to defend them when migrating birds return each spring.

 If a bird does not need to migrate, it can spend more time caring for its chicks.
 This extra parental care gives young birds a better chance of survival so they mature strong and healthy.
 Some non-migrating birds may also raise additional broods later in the season, giving them even more offspring to continue the next generation.

 Birds do not consciously choose not to migrate, of course, as migration is an inherent, instinctive behavior.
 Just as some birds have evolved the ability to precisely navigate their way through this extraordinary journey, however, some birds have also evolved to make the most of not migrating at all.